GUIDE 2024

 Leadership

-Leadership is useful in making all parts of a project team come and work together as a unit to achieve a goal.
-It involves influencing decisions without getting authoritative, knowing how to motivate team members, and balancing the requirements of the team with the project needs.
+Leadership helps all parts of a project team come and work together as a unit to achieve a goal.
+It involves influencing decisions without getting authoritative, knowing how to motivate team members, and balancing the team’s requirements with the project needs.
 So, developing leadership skills is essential to enhance your skill set.
-A good project manager help instill the values of the company into its culture and ensure all workers have and uphold the values of the company through the implementation of its policies and practices.
+A good project manager helps instill the company’s values into its culture and ensures all workers have and uphold its values through implementing its policies and practices.

 Time Management

-Since HR project managers act as a liaison between multiple parties, they must have good time management skills.
-They need to ensure the on-time delivery of all tasks, and that HR projects are progressing as per the plan.
+Since HR project managers act as liaisons between multiple parties, they must have good time management skills.
+They need to ensure the on-time delivery of all tasks and that HR projects progress as per the plan.

-Human resources professionals are responsible for different time-sensitive tasks, including employee documentation – sending out employee contracts and arranging benefits; meetings – scheduling employee appraisals and performance reviews, meetings with HODs, and interviews with prospective and exiting employees; compliance – following policies and practices on time and ensuring the company has met its legal obligations concerning compliance matters.
-With good time management skills, HR professionals can prioritize tasks coming from different departments on a daily basis.
+Human resources professionals are responsible for different time-sensitive tasks, including employee documentation – sending out employee contracts and arranging benefits; meetings – scheduling employee appraisals and performance reviews, discussions with HODs, and interviews with prospective and existing employees; compliance – following policies and practices on time and ensuring the company has met its legal obligations concerning compliance matters.
+With good time management skills, HR professionals can prioritize tasks from different departments daily.

 Risk Management

 Like others, no HR project comes with potential risks.
 A good HR project manager must have an eye for potential risks and know how to mitigate them for smoother project delivery.
-You must have the ability to identify when and how unanticipated events that could derail your project might happen, how to control the chances of them occurring, and how to handle them if they do.
+You must be able to identify when and how unanticipated events that could derail your project might happen, how to control the chances of them occurring, and how to handle them if they do.

 Organization

 The organization is important for all project managers.
-Organizational skills are the abilities that you must have to stay focused on different tasks and coordinate timelines, meetings, and efforts with different teams and other companies.
-These skills can take different forms according to your particular workplace and job title, but they involve maintaining an organized workspace, meeting due dates, and communicating well with your HR team.
+You must have organizational skills to focus on tasks and coordinate timelines, meetings, and efforts with various teams and other companies.
+These skills can take different forms according to your workplace and job title, but they involve maintaining an organized workspace, meeting due dates, and communicating well with your HR team.

 Budgeting

-All in all, you can develop skills by joining courses specific to project management and human resources or practicing them in the workplace.
+Overall, you can develop skills by taking courses specific to project management and human resources or practicing them in the workplace.

 Build HR Project Management Work Experience